Guadalcanal: Second World War

-The Battle of Cape Esperance was fought on 11 October 1942 off the northwest coast of Guadalcanal.
-In the battle, United States Navy ships intercepted and defeated a Japanese formation of ships on their way down 'the Slot' to reinforce and resupply troops on the island, but suffered losses as well.
-The Naval Battle of Guadalcanal in November marked the turning point in which Allied Naval forces took on the extremely experienced Japanese surface forces at night and forced them to withdraw after sharp action.
-Some Japanese viewpoints consider these engagements, and the improving Allied surface capability to challenge their surface ships at night, to be just as significant as the Battle of Midway in turning the tide against them.
+The naval Battle of Cape Esperance was fought on 11 October 1942 in the waters off the northwest coast of Guadalcanal.
+During the engagement, the United States Navy intercepted and defeated a Japanese formation of ships on their way down "the Slot" to reinforce and resupply troops on the island, suffering losses of their own in the process.
+The multi-day Naval Battle of Guadalcanal in early November marked a critical turning point in the campaign.
+Allied naval forces engaged a large, experienced Japanese surface force at night and forced it to withdraw, sinking the IJN battleship Kirishima in the process.
+This was one of only two times in the Pacific theater of war that two battleships engaged each other in combat, with the next such engagement occurring in 1944 during the Battle of Leyte Gulf.
+Some Japanese viewpoints consider these naval engagements, which showcased the improving capability of Allied warships to challenge the Imperial Japanese Navy's significant advantage in night-fighting techniques, to be just as significant as the Battle of Midway in turning the tide against them.

-After six months of hard combat in and around Guadalcanal and dealing with jungle diseases that took a heavy toll of troops on both sides, Allied forces had brought the Japanese advance to a halt.
-Guadalcanal was a major turning point in the war as it stopped further Japanese expansion.
-Remaining Japanese forces evacuated the island at Cape Esperance on the northwest coast in February 1943.
+After six months of hard combat in and around Guadalcanal, the Japanese forces on the island were critically undersupplied and no longer combat effective, while Allied troops were steadily increasing in quantity and quality.
+Remaining Japanese forces on the island were evacuated at Cape Esperance on the northwest coast in February 1943.
 American authorities declared Guadalcanal secure on 9 February 1943.
+The Guadalcanal campaign was a major turning point in the war, as it stopped further Japanese expansion.

-Two US Navy ships have been named for the battle:
+Two U.S. Navy ships have been named for the campaign: